 Many first-time inventors are so eager to “protect” and “develop” their invention that they either totally overlook the possibility that someone else may have already beaten them to the punch, or they do not take time to search for “prior art” and end up wasting a lot of time and money – resources they could have used elsewhere, perhaps on their next invention.

 The Internet makes it very easy to do your preliminary prior art search for free.
 Begin by searching the web for products similar to yours.
 Search by “description” as well as its “intended use”.
 For example if your invention was a water bucket, you might search for portable water containers, hand-held water containers and devices, etc. as well as solutions for its intended use, such as transporting, storing and mixing small amounts of water, misc. liquids and material such as sand, dirt, etc.

 Next, visit the U.S. Patent and Trademark Office website.
 If you have never been to this site, or if you have not been there recently, you will probably be surprised to see how user-friendly it is.
-The USPTO site will be a tremendous resource for any inventor, but if this is your first effort to take an invention to market, you will want to spend as much time as it takes to read through all of the applicable material.
-Once on the USPTO site, you will find a treasure trove of useful information that is provided to assist inventors.
+To make it even a bit easier, we have included direct links below to the areas of greatest interest to inventors.